National Democratic Revolution, Part 7

 The previous two parts of this series have been about the deliberate organisation and mobilisation of the NDR in the 1940s and 1950s.
 This part is more about objective class realities, or in other words, about Political Economy.
 The next part will be about organised politics again, and then the final two parts will be of a more synthetic nature, dealing with both subject and object together.

-Looking forward, the last revolutionary confrontation is bound to be between the big bourgeoisie and its gravedigger, the proletariat that it must constantly bring into being.
+Looking forward, the last revolutionary confrontation is bound to be between the big bourgeoisie and its gravedigger, which is the proletariat that the capitalist bourgeoisie must constantly bring into being.
 Yet it is far from the case that in the present time all other classes have died out in South Africa.
 For success, these other, relatively minor classes should be allies of the proletariat in the National Democratic Revolution.

-Class alliance is essential for the isolation and defeat of the oppressor, so as to deny the oppressor the comfort of support, and to prevent the oppressor from isolating and defeating the working class.
+Class alliance is essential for the isolation and defeat of the oppressor, so as to deny the oppressor the comfort of support, and conversely, to prevent the oppressor from isolating and defeating the working class.
 The politics of class alliance were practiced in Karl Marx’s time and before that, in the Great French Revolution.
-Class alliances were again crucial in the Russian and the Chinese Revolutions, to name but two out of many.
-The hammer-and-sickle emblem of the SACP, first used during the Russian Revolution of 1917, signifies class alliance between workers and peasants.
+Class alliances were again crucial in the Russian and the Chinese Revolutions of the 20th Century, to name but two out of many.
+The hammer-and-sickle emblem now used by the SACP was first used during the Russian Revolution of 1917, to signify class alliance between workers and peasants.

 The classic exception to this intellectual famine is communist journalist and Rivonia trialist Govan Mbeki’s [pictured] “Peasants’ Revolt”, published in 1964 (see the link below).
-Other works such as “Landmarked”, by Cherryl Walker (Jacana, 2008) tell us that the huge misery of rural displacement and impoverishment has still not been ameliorated nor turned in a sufficiently positive direction.
+Other works such as “Landmarked”, by Cherryl Walker (Jacana, 2008) tell us that the huge misery of rural displacement and impoverishment has even up to now hardly been ameliorated, or turned in a sufficiently positive direction.